dhrp/wordpress-on-dotcloud/README.rst

 Wordpress on dotCloud
 ==================

-This is the easiest way to launch a Wordpress website on dotCloud it takes less than 2 minutes to get your Wordpress site in the Cloud.
+This is the easiest way to launch a Wordpress website on dotCloud, it takes less than 2 minutes to get your Wordpress site in the Cloud.
-It works out of the box follow these easy steps and in the end you'll have your Wordpress site running on dotCloud.
+It works out of the box, just follow these easy steps and in the end you'll have our Wordpress site running on dotCloud.

 To run this code on dotCloud, you need a FREE `dotCloud account
 <https://www.dotcloud.com/register.html>`_ .

-Install our `CLI
+Install the `CLI
 <http://docs.dotcloud.com/0.9/firststeps/install/>`_
 (Command Line Interface)
 Then clone this repository, and push it to dotCloud::

   $ git clone git://github.com/Donaldd/wordpress-on-dotcloud.git
   $ cd wordpress-on-dotcloud
+  $ echo "<?php" > wordpress/wp-salt.php ; curl https://api.wordpress.org/secret-key/1.1/salt/ >> wordpress/wp-salt.php
   $ dotcloud create mywordpressapp
   $ dotcloud push